What Does an SQL Developer Do? Role, Salary, and Skills

 • MySQL

 MySQL is currently the most popular open-source database management system.
-Michael Widenius, who cofounded MySQL AB, (which is now part of Oracle), with David Axmark in 1995, developed MySQL.
+Michael Widenius, who cofounded MySQL AB, (now part of Oracle), with David Axmark in 1995, developed MySQL.
 It runs on multiple platforms—including Windows and Linux— and can support small and large databases.

 • PostgreSQL